Media Studies Research

 Our undergraduate and graduate students benefit from a rich research environment and from the global academic connections developed and maintained by our lecturers.
 We maintain an excellent research output and remain at the forefront of both Irish and global media research.

 We welcome any queries from potential graduate students and research collaborators.
-Our department supports a range of post-doctoral, doctoral projects and masters projects, and has experience in IRC and MSCA postdoctoral mentorship as well as postgraduate supervision of IRC fellowships and Government of Ireland International Education Scholarships.
+Our department supports a range of post-doctoral, doctoral projects and masters projects, and has experience in Research Ireland and MSCA postdoctoral mentorship as well as postgraduate supervision of Research Ireland fellowships and Government of Ireland International Education Scholarships.
 All members of the department welcome informal emails from potential graduate students or researchers for initial discussion of a project idea.

 If you are interested in our MA in Critical and Creative Media or undertaking a PhD or MLitt with the Department of Media Studies, you are also invited to contact the Research and Postgraduate Coordinator, Professor Gavan Titley.